Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks: Introduction

+To account for wireless communication channels in the decentralized implementation of GNNs, we take advantage of the structural similarity between graph convolutional operation and over-the-air computation (AirComp) \cite{goldenbaum2013harnessing, amiri2020federated, fiorellino2024topological, amiri2021blind}.
+In particular, graph convolutional operation aggregates neighborhood information via wireless communications to generate higher-level features, which is challenging with limited spectrum bandwidth especially when the aggregation needs to be dealt in a timely manner.
+On the other hand, the generated features do not depend on the individual signal of each neighbor but only concern the fusion of all neighbors' signals \cite{gama2018convolutional, ruiz2021graph}.
+This motivates to leverage AirComp, which is an analog wireless transmission technique that enables efficient data collection from concurrent channels for decentralized implementation.

+AirComp is capable of calculating the weighted sum of neighbors' signals by exploiting the signal-superposition property of wireless medium \cite{goldenbaum2013robust, amiri2020machine, zhu2019broadband}.
+It allows to transmit signals simultaneously with non-orthogonal wireless resources and effectively integrates communication with computation, which, in turn, reduce required spectrum resources and speed up wireless transmissions.
+The research on AirComp more focused on developing transmission schemes that minimize the impact of channel impairments on multi-signal aggregation, which include beamforming design \cite{zhu2018mimo, lin2022distributed}, power control \cite{li2019wirelessly, liu2020over} and user scheduling \cite{tang2022node, du2023gradient}.
+AirComp has been applied in various mobile applications with integrated communication and computation tasks \cite{csahin2023survey}.
+For example, it is used in federated learning for gradient transmissions among local edge devices and the global edge server \cite{yang2020federated, aygun2022hierarchical, jing2022federated}, or for collaborative inference across an ensemble of models at the edge \cite{yilmaz2022over}.

-This paper proposes the AirGNN which incorporates wireless communication channels directly into the GNN architecture.
-This is inspired by \cite{jankowski2022airnet}, which showed that incorporating channel noise into training can make deep neural networks more robust when network parameters are delivered over noisy communication channels.
-The AirGNN accounts for channel fading effects and Gaussian noise among the nodes of a GNN during training, where each node generates features based on faded/noisy neighborhood information from multi-hop communications.
-This yields the learned parameters robust to wireless channel impairments during implementation and improves performance in decentralized tasks without requiring CSI to modulate signals.
+By leveraging the aforementioned connection between GNN implementation and over-the-air computation, this paper proposes graph neural networks over the air (AirGNNs) that incorporate wireless communication channels directly into the architecture for decentralized implementation.
+This is inspired by \cite{jankowski2022airnet}, which showed that incorporating channel impairments into training makes deep neural networks more robust when network parameters are delivered via wireless communications.
+AirGNNs account for channel fading and Gaussian noise when exchanging messages among neighboring nodes during training, where each node generates features based on faded and noisy information aggregated from its neighbors.
+This yields the learned parameters robust to channel impairments during implementation and improves performance in decentralized tasks.
 Our contributions are summarized as follows:

 \begin{enumerate}[(i)]